๐ June 2026 | โ๏ธ Mitti Gold Organic | ๐๏ธ Cash Crops

 Pathogen Biology, Soil Input Protocols & Application Rates

 Cotton Wilt is caused by soil-borne pathogens, primarily Fusarium oxysporum and Verticillium dahliae.
-For a 2000+ word technical analysis, we explore the physiological impact on the plant:
+For a detailed technical analysis, we explore the physiological impact on the plant:

 Under the principle of "Competitive Exclusion," saturating the rhizosphere with beneficial microbes leaves no room for the pathogens to colonize the roots.